wyattscarpenter/knowledge-lamborghini/readme.md

 * KL's icon is https://i.redd.it/1v4zaf534i851.jpg or best equivalent.
 * KL's motto is derivative of YouTube Poops of "Here in My Garage" by Tai Lopez.
 * Invite this bot using https://discord.com/api/oauth2/authorize?client_id=678989133196165152&permissions=0&scope=bot

-A special note for contributors:

-Since responses.json is tracked in this git repo to make the bot initially work, but will have all the responses written to it (naturally), you should probably run `git update-index --skip-worktree responses.json` if you're intending to commit changes to git in the same copy of this repo you're running the bot from.
-I realize that this is bad UX so I will alter the code soon so you don't have to do this.
-(Thus making my code markedly less streamlined in that area, alas.)